atlanhq/camelot/CONTRIBUTING.md

 import camelot; print('Camelot', camelot.__version__)
 </pre>

-- Make sure you include:
+- In your bug report, make sure you include:
-    - **Complete traceback** in your bug report.
+    - The complete traceback.
+Just adding the exception message or a part of the traceback won't help us fix your issue sooner.
-    - **Steps to reproduce the bug**, using code snippets.
+    - Steps to reproduce the bug, using code snippets.
 See [Creating and highlighting code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/).
     - A link to the PDF document that you were trying to extract tables from, telling us what you expected the code to do and what actually happened.